Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 =========
 :file:`config.py` is, unsurprisingly, where all the configuration stuff related to your plugin goes.
-If you're not familiar with Supybot's configuration system, I recommend reading the config tutorial before going any further with this section.
+If you're not familiar with Supybot's configuration system, I recommend reading the :ref:`config tutorial <configuration-tutorial>` before going any further with this section.

 So, let's plow through config.py line-by-line like we did the other files.